ardakarayel/Arda_Karayel/README.md

 Thus, we fail to reject the null hypothesis (H₀) for forest area.

  We do not accept the alternative hypothesis (H₁) for forest area.
+---
+# Hypothesis Testing: Air Pollution and Happiness

+### Hypothesis Recap:
+- **H₀ (Null Hypothesis):*** There is no significant relationship between air pollution (PM2.5) and happiness.
+- **H₁ (Alternative Hypothesis):** Air pollution is significantly correlated with happiness scores.

+Air Pollution:

+- **Pearson r = -0.4664, p = 0.0000**
+- **Spearman ρ = -0.5832, p = 0.0000**

+Both p-values are well below 0.05, indicating a statistically significant relationship between air pollution and happiness scores.
+Thus, we reject the null hypothesis (H₀) and conclude that there is a significant negative association.

+ We accept the alternative hypothesis (H₁) for air pollution.

 ###  Final Decision:

 - **Tertiary Enrollment**: H₀ rejected → education correlates with happiness
 - **Adult Literacy Rate**: H₀ not rejected → no significant relationship
 - **Forest Area**: H₀ not rejected → no significant relationship
+- **Air Pollution (PM2.5)**: H₀ rejected → higher air pollution correlates with lower happiness

-Overall, this supports the hypothesis that **higher access to advanced education** contributes meaningfully to national happiness levels.
-Also, this suggests that environmental features like forest coverage may have limited direct influence on happiness scores compared to factors such as access to higher education.
+Overall, this supports the hypothesis that higher access to advanced education and better environmental quality (specifically air cleanliness) contribute meaningfully to national happiness levels.
+In contrast, general forest coverage and basic literacy appear to have limited direct influence on happiness scores.